wp-plugins/wp-payeezy-donate/readme.txt

 **Once Activated**

 1. Visit 'Menu > WP Payeezy Donate > and enter the Payment Page ID, Transaction Key, and the Recurring Billing ID.
 All these values are obtained in Payeezy.
+Note: The Recurring Plan on Payeezy needs to have its Frequency set to Monthly.

 2. Chose the Mode you wish to use, Live for a production account, one that actually processes credit cards, or Demo for a non-production testing account.